fygar256/general-assembler-axx/README.md

 #### export

-The following command exports the label along with section/segment information.
+The following command exports a label along with section/segment information.
 Only the label specified by the .export command is exported.

 ```
 .export label